DivineRealms/LeagueManager/README.md

-# LeagueManager
+# pLeagueManager
-Plugin is created for easier league managment and operation.
+Plugin is designed for easier league managment.

 | Type         | Badges                                                                                                                                             |
 |--------------|----------------------------------------------------------------------------------------------------------------------------------------------------|